eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 The placement of these HRLs will be discussed in Topic C.

+Further, note that RPA\_01 and RPA\_03 from Topic 6 ensures that Wallet Instances SHALL authenticate Relying Parties also in the Pseudonym use case.
+It is therefore not necessary to specify further HRLs related to this.

 ##### Requirement 11
 A Wallet Instance SHALL store the information necessary for authenticating with a Pseudonym encrypted in their WSCD.